 Plain Yogurt

-Be sure to throughly cleanse and dry the area before putting another diaper back.
-We recommend plain, unsweetened yogurt for this as any added sugars could irritate the rash further.
+Be sure to thoroughly cleanse and dry the area before putting another diaper back.
+We recommend plain, unsweetened yogurt for this, as any added sugars could irritate the rash further.

 Cornstarch